-NOTE 6 - RISK MANAGEMENT
+NOTE 7 - RISK MANAGEMENT

 The Foundation is exposed to various risks of loss related to torts, theft of assets, errors and omissions, injuries to volunteers, and natural disasters.
-Since the Foundation is housed in College facilities and staffed by College employees, the Foundation is covered by the College's insurance policies.
+Since the Foundation is housed in the College's facilities and staffed by the College's employees, the Foundation is covered by the College's insurance policies.
 The College handles these exposures to loss by a combination of methods, including participation in state-administered insurance programs, purchase of commercial insurance, and self-retention of certain risks.
 There have been no significant reductions in insurance coverage from the previous year and settled claims have not exceeded coverage in any of the past three fiscal years.